ucgmsim/nzgmdb/README.md

 Before running the full pipeline, ensure the following:

-- Your Python environment has the `nzgmdb` package is installed
+- Your Python environment has the `nzgmdb` package installed

 - You have generated **KO (Konno-Ohmachi) matrices**.
 These are required by different steps in the NZGMDB pipeline and can be created using the tools in the `gm_classifier` repository.
 The readme in the `gm_classifier` repository provides instructions on how to generate these matrices.